 Thanks for your interest in staying with the ECE Department!
 Please follow the instructions below to apply to the grad program as a current UF student.

 There are three paths for current ECE students to continue to a graduate degree.
 Choose the scenario below that best matches your situation.

-- BS/MS program: for current undergraduate students intending to complete a master’s degree in ECE at UF.
+- Combined Degree Program: for current undergraduate students intending to complete a master’s degree in ECE at UF.

 - Transfer from MS to PhD: for students currently enrolled in the MS program who want to continue in ECE at UF for the PhD.

 - Readmission: for students who have started a graduate degree at UF and haven’t enrolled in two or more consecutive semesters.